About the Book

 Queen Katherine goes with the Duke of Norfolk to King Henry’s council chamber and tells him of an exorbitant tax imposed on the masses.
 King Henry is outraged to hear this and instructs that Cardinal Wolsey revoke the tax.
 Cardinal Wolsey agrees to act upon the king’s instruction but plots to take credit for pleading for the tax pardon.

 Queen Katherine then expresses regrets about the predicament of the Duke of Buckingham.
 The king regrets it too but decides that the duke must be duly tried.
 The Duke’s former surveyor comes to the King’s council and testifies to the Duke of Buckingham’s alleged treasonous activities.
-Queen Katherine is sceptical about believing the charges against the Duke but her scepticism is overshadowed by Cardinal Wolsey’s insistence.
+Queen Katherine is skeptical about believing the charges against the Duke but her skepticism is overshadowed by Cardinal Wolsey’s insistence.

 Two gentlemen meet in the streets of Westminster and discuss how the Duke of Buckingham was found guilty— he had defended himself eloquently but the testimonies of his surveyor, chancellor, and confessor against him overwhelmed his defense.

-King Henry is increasingly sad and ill-tempered.
+The King becomes irascible and melancholic over the issue of his marriage and his inability to have a healthy male heir.
+And prompted by his infatuation with Anne Bullen, he decides he must dissolve his marriage to Queen Katherine.
+Cardinal Wolsey assures the king of his support of the divorce.
 Some of his council members suspect that he is troubled by the implications of marriage to his brother’s wife, while some others believe his melancholy is about his infatuation with Anne Bullen.
-He refuses to attend to members of his council, only giving an audience to Cardinal Wolsey.
+This forms a major conflict in the story.
+The king refuses to attend to members of his council, only giving an audience to Cardinal Wolsey.
 Cardinal Wolsey helps his loyal benefactor, Gardiner, secure the post of secretary to the king.

 News of the king’s decision to divorce Queen Katherine has spread around the kingdom.
 Anne Bullen in a conversation with an old lady expresses pity for Queen Katherine and vows to never be a queen.
 King Henry dispatches a letter to Anne Bullen, the letter bestows on her the title of Marchioness of Pembroke along with financial entitlement of one thousand pounds a year.
 The old lady tells Anne Bullen that it is only a matter of time before she gives in to the temptation of becoming queen.